Software Designed for Managing Real Estate

-The ideal real estate software for law firms generates closing and settlement statements that comply with client trust accounting laws and rules is one that is automatic, accurate and worry-free.
+The ideal real estate software for law firms generates closing and settlement statements that comply with client trust accounting laws and rules and is one that is automatic, accurate, and worry-free.

 A lawyer acting as the settlement agent receives and disburses closing funds.
 However, since all closing funds flow through a lawyer's trust account, real estate closing software must directly interface with trust account management software.
 Any manual re-entry of closing transactions places you at risk of error.

 While a case can be made for keeping trust account books as part of the same real estate closing system, it is often not practical, since an attorney's other practice areas may also involve trust transactions.

 The final step to complete a real estate closing transaction is filing a 1099-S form to report proceeds from the sale or exchange of real estate.
 In general, a settlement agent is required to file a 1099-S form with the IRS and provide an official copy to the seller.

 It is a common practice to file the prior year's 1099-S forms at the beginning of a new year, which requires re-opening all closed files to extract pertinent settlement information.